The Business Case for SASE: Measuring Its True ROI

 Organizations with limited budgets can control costs by gradually implementing SASE components as finances allow, ultimately building a comprehensive SASE architecture that provides robust protection against modern threats at an affordable price.

 Organizations should focus on identifying specific integration points where SASE can provide immediate value, such as enhancing cloud security visibility or improving remote access management.
-Partnering with a SASE provider that offers built-in integration, APIs, and automation features can reduce the burden of policy management and limit downtime.
+Partnering with a managed SASE provider that offers built-in integration, APIs, and automation features can reduce the burden of policy management and limit downtime.

-SASE is flexible, scalable, and future proof
+SASE is flexible, scalable, and future-proof

-With SASE, a managed security service provider (MSSP) hosts your security infrastructure in the cloud, delivering the efficiency, flexibility, and scalability needed to support your business as it grows.
+With SASE, a managed service provider (MSP) hosts your security infrastructure in the cloud, delivering the efficiency, flexibility, and scalability needed to support your business as it grows.
 Security experts assist in evaluating, designing, implementing, and managing a robust security strategy that safeguards your business both now and in the future.

 SASE protects your data everywhere